Medicube Zero Pore Pads Review: Texture, Acids, and Who Should Skip Them

 Toner pads exploded in popularity because they are fast: swipe, wait, move on.
-Medicube’s Zero Pore line targets the texture-and-clarity crowd—people who want smoother-looking pores without committing to a ten-minute acid routine every night.
-That convenience comes with responsibility: chemical exfoliation is powerful, and not every skin type tolerates frequent acids.
+I test Medicube’s Zero Pore line when I want texture and clarity without committing to a ten-minute acid routine every night.
+That convenience still demands respect—chemical exfoliation is powerful, and not every skin type tolerates frequent acids.

 What you are actually buying

 These pads combine physical swipe with chemical exfoliants—often AHAs and BHAs depending on the exact SKU and revision.
-Read the Amazon listing carefully: concentrations, pad count, and formula names change.
-If you see “2.0” or “Mild” variants, treat them as different products with different tolerances.
+I read the Amazon listing carefully: concentrations, pad count, and formula names change.
+If I see “2.0” or “Mild” variants, I treat them as different products with different tolerances.

 Medicube Zero Pore Pad 2.0

 Medicube Zero Pore Pad 2.0 is frequently highlighted for dual-textured pads—one side may feel more exfoliating than the other.
-Use a light touch; pressure plus acid is how people compromise their barrier.
+I use a light touch; pressure plus acid is how I see people compromise their barrier.

 Medicube Zero Pore Mild Pad

-If you are newer to acids or your skin is sensitized, look for milder positioning such as Medicube Zero Pore Mild Pad—still patch-test, because “mild” is relative.
+If I am newer to acids or my skin is sensitized, I look for milder positioning such as Medicube Zero Pore Mild Pad—still patch-test, because “mild” is relative.

 A comparison point: SOME BY MI AHA BHA PHA toner